anissakp/AI-Studio-Microsoft/README.md

 Another goal of this project is **making satellite data more acessible**:

-- Accessibility Challenges:
+- **Accessibility Challenges**:
   While satellite data is publicly available, it is often difficult to access and utilize effectively.

-- Technical Barriers
+- **Technical Barriers**:
   Organizations that could benefit from platforms like Microsoft Planetary Computer frequently lack the technical expertise needed to analyze satellite data.

  ## Set-Up Instructions